PaddlePaddle/models/fluid/image_classification/README.md

 # SE-ResNeXt for image classification

-This model built with paddle fluid is still under active development and is not the final version.
+This model built with paddle fluid is still under active development and is not ang he final version.
 We welcome feedbacks.

 ## Introduction